Green AI: How can AI solve sustainability challenges | Deloitte UK has been saved

 Recently, a series of climate change-related workshops were run by the Climate Change AI working group at the (virtually-hosted) International Conference on Learning Representations (ICLR) 2020, one of the premier global machine learning conferences.
 Themes of AI application areas included: energy modelling for infrastructure optimisation and urban planning; utilising diverse data sources for environmental monitoring and targeted sustainability (bioacoustics, Internet of Things (IoT) water sensors, soil analysis, satellite imagery); and the acceleration of climate science (physics emulators, climate forecasting, materials science).

-There are many other sustainability challenges that AI can help solve, but this will rely on partnerships between academia, industries and governments to create action and achieve lasting impact.
+There are many other ways that AI can be used to support sustainability, but this will rely on partnerships between academia, industries and governments to create action and achieve lasting impact.

 The circular economy